 10. Customer Churn Rate

-Definition: % of customers who leave in a period
+Definition: Percentage of customers who cancel in a given period.

 Formula: